Hrithiman2004Guha/Mind-Mirror/README.md

-# 🎵 Moodify – AI-Powered Mood Journal App
+# 🎵 Mind-Mirror – AI-Powered Mood Journal App

-Welcome to **Moodify**, an AI-powered journaling app that suggests songs, movies, books, and TV shows based on your mood.
+Welcome to **Mind-Mirror**, an AI-powered journaling app that suggests songs, movies, books, and TV shows based on your mood.
 Built with **React Native** using **Expo**, and powered by **Hugging Face's NLP models**, this app helps you track your feelings while receiving emotionally intelligent media recommendations.

 ---